 South Luangwa provides spectacular birdlife all-year-round.
 Not only does the park welcome visiting ...read more

 The meandering Luangwa River creates scenic ox-bow lagoons set amongst beautiful riverine ...read more

 The meandering Luangwa River creates scenic ox-bow lagoons set amongst beautiful riverine vegetation of evergreen mahogany and ebony trees, the area is a magnet to outstanding wildlife.
 The South Luangwa is famous for its hippos and nile crocodiles too.

 Chamilandu Bush Camp, located in the remote southern region of the South Luangwa, is one of the most exclusive and picturesque camps in the ...
 Read More

 Situated in the South Luangwa National Park, along the west bank of the Luangwa, the Chikoko Trails Camps consist of two private camps: Chikoko Tree ...
 Read More

-Chinzombo is Zambia's Premier 5 Star Safari Camp and located in 24 hectares of private Luangwa River frontage.
-Nestled within the shade of ancient ...
+Chinzombo is Zambia's Premier 5 Star Safari Camp and located in 24 hectares of private Luangwa River frontage with direct access into the National ...
 Read More

 In South Luangwa National Park Crocodile River camp and Chikoko Tree camp form the Chikoko Trails.
 These two small bushcamps are in an ...
 Read More